gothamkaga/gothamkaga.github.io/index.md

-## Selected Projects in Data Science, Data Analyst and Machine Learning
+## Selected Projects in Data Science, Data Analytics and Machine Learning

 ---

 ### Stock Price Prediction with Keras and scikit-learn

-Introduction +++
+This project involved the application of a comprehensive multivariate analysis, followed by the development of a predictive model using Keras and Scikit-Learn.
+The model was designed to forecasts of stock prices.
+To ensure the model's reliability, cross-validation techniques were utilized.
+The effectiveness of the model was assessed through metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R2).

 <!--
 <img src="images/dummy_thumbnail.jpg?raw=true"/>